Timaxsss/hotel-threejs/threejs/README.md

-# 3D Beach Hotel Experience
+# 3D Beach Hotel Experience (in beta v0.01)

-A realistic 3D experience built with Three.js and Vue.js, allowing users to explore a beach hotel environment in first-person view.
+A 3D experience built with Three.js and Vue.js, allowing users to explore a beach hotel environment in first-person view.

-## 🚧 Development Status

-This project is currently under active development.
-Features and improvements are being added regularly.

 ## 🌟 Features